-- → Organisational structure - → The collective role of the Board - → Arrangements, formats etc. of Board meetings - → Details of any subsidiary Boards and committees (e.g. Regional Boards, Audit Committee) and their responsibilities - → The long-term strategy of the organisation - → The corporate planning system - → The role of the Chief Executive as the Accountable Officer - → Current priority areas of work - → Budget and financial information, including the monitoring role of the Board - → The public body's policies on openness where appropriate, including the role of Board members in promoting the public body to the public and in the media
+- → The legislative framework for the organisation and its remit - → Organisational structure - → The collective role and operational context of the Board - → Arrangements, formats etc. of Board meetings including agenda planning - → Details of any subsidiary Boards and committees (e.g. Regional Boards, Audit Committee) and their responsibilities - → The long-term strategy of the organisation - → The corporate planning system - → The role of the Chief Executive as the Accountable Officer - → Current priority areas of work - → Budget and financial information, including the monitoring role of the Board - → The public body's policies on openness where appropriate, including the role of Board members in promoting the public body to the public and in the media

 - → Links between the public body/Board and the Scottish Government and the Scottish Parliament.
-This should include details of where the sponsor Directorate fits within the Scottish Government structure, details of sponsor Minister(s) etc - → Links to other key partner organisations - → Arrangements for Board members' remuneration and expenses - → The organisation's Code of Conduct for Board members and Code of Conduct issues, including policies on the registration and declaration of interests, gifts and hospitality, use of social media by Board members etc. This should include guidance on completing the Register of Interests - → Whistleblowing procedures how to raise concerns and how to respond to concerns being raised - → Details of arrangements for monitoring and reporting on the performance of Board members - → The Corporate Risk Register
+This should include details of where the sponsor Directorate fits within the Scottish Government structure, details of sponsor Minister(s) etc. - → Links to other key partner organisations and an outline of who the key stakeholders and customers are - → Arrangements for Board members' remuneration and expenses - The organisation's Code of Conduct for Board members and Code of Conduct issues, including policies on the registration and declaration of interests, gifts and hospitality, use of social media by Board members etc. This should include guidance on completing the Register of Interests - → Whistleblowing procedures how to raise concerns and how to respond to concerns being raised - → Details of arrangements for monitoring and reporting on the performance of Board members - → The Corporate Risk Register and approach to risk management